zaqturey/time_tracker/README.md

 ## Commits History

+### 'Email Sign in' Form - Enable 'Sign In' button only after validation
+##### email_sign_in_form.dart
+- Note:-
+- In order to reflect the Widget changes, rebuild the Widget Tree by calling the 'setState()'
+- 'onChanged' requires the input value parameter, but you can opt not to use/accept it in the called function.
+1. Added a new boolean i.e. 'submitEnabled' that will be true when '_email' and '_password' fields are not empty.
+2. Updated 'onPressed' callback of 'FormSubmitButton' to call '_submit' (when 'submitEnabled' is TRUE) otherwise call 'null'
+3. Created a new void method i.e. '_updateState' that just rebuilds the Widget Tree by calling the 'setState()'
+4. Added 'onChanged' property to 'Email' TextField that calls the '_updateState()' method.
+5. Added 'onChanged' property to 'Password' TextField that also calls the '_updateState()' method.

-# 'Email Sign in' Form - Extracted methods for 'Email' and 'Password' TextFields
+### 'Email Sign in' Form - Extracted methods for 'Email' and 'Password' TextFields
 ***email_sign_in_form.dart***
 1. Extracted and replaced 'Email' TextField declaration to a new method i.e. '_buildEmailTextField()'
 2. Extracted and replaced 'Password' TextField declaration to a new method i.e. '_buildPasswordTextField()'

-# 'Email Sign in' Form - Implementing 'FocusNode'
+### 'Email Sign in' Form - Implementing 'FocusNode'
 ***email_sign_in_form.dart***
 1. Added two new objects of 'FocusNode' class i.e. '_emailFocusNode' and '_passwordFocusNode'
 2. For Email TextField, Added 'focusNode' property and assigned '_emailFocusNode' as its value.